Sixth Form Enrichment Programme

 This scheme was suspended during the Covid pandemic but is due to re-start in 2023 with an expedition to Vietnam.
 All expeditions are now open to Year 11.

 At Bishop’s we have a long tradition of running World Challenge expeditions which enable our Sixth Form students to build life skills.
 The experience fosters an awareness of safety, quality and ethical community engagement whilst promoting courage, kindness and confidence.
-Expedition destinations have included Nepal, Honduras, Peru, Thailand, Brazil, Namibia, Costa Rica and Swaziland.
-Our next expedition this summer is to Malaysia.
+Expedition destinations have included Nepal, Honduras, Peru, Thailand, Brazil, Namibia, Costa Rica, Swaziland and Malaysia.
+Our next expedition this summer is to Borneo.

 Sixth Form Life Skills